Metrical theorems on systems of affine forms: Background and statements of results

-In fact, the above result gives a lot more than simply the Hausdorff dimension.
-It also give the Hausdorff measure at the critical exponent which is infinity in this case.
+In fact, Corollary \ref{co1} gives more than simply the Hausdorff dimension.
+It also give the Hausdorff measure at the critical exponent which is infinity in this case, except when $W(m,n,u,\tau)$ is of full dimension.

-For the case $m+u\leq n$ the conditions on the dimension function in Theorem \ref{thm2} change.
-This change is due to the fact that if $(X, \mbf \alpha)\in \Wn$ and $m+u\le n$, the affine system with parameters $(X, \mbf \alpha)$ is over-determined and its solutions lie in a subset of strictly lower dimension than $(m+1)n$.
+To state an analogue of Theorem \ref{thm2} for the case $m+u\leq n$, we will need to modify the conditions on the dimension function $f$.
+This change is due to the fact that if $m+u\leq n$, then the set $W(m,n,u;\psi)$ is contained in an algebraic variety of dimension strictly lower than $(m+1)n$.